 A classic Christmas dessert!
 Panforte can be described as an Italian fruit cake, with dried fruits, almonds and hazelnuts.
 Great to have around for holiday gatherings!

-Also, when you pour the sugar mixture on the flour mixture, make sure it is still warm.
-This helps in melting the chocolate chips as you mix them all together.
+- Make sure the sugar mixture is warm (NOT HOT though) when you pour it into the flour mixture.
+This helps in melting the chocolate chips as you combine them all together.

 - 3 cups flour

 - 2 cups whole almonds, blanched and toasted

 - 2 & 1/2 cups whole hazelnuts, toasted

 - 1 tsp cinnamon powder

 - 3/4 cup powdered sugar (plus 2 tbsp for serving)

 - 1/2 cup honey